PrestaShop/docs/src/content/1.7/basics/installation/configuration.md

 ## About the configuration files

-There are three main configuration files, all located in the `/config` folder:
+There are four main configuration files, three located in the `/config` folder:

 * `config.inc.php`
 * `defines.inc.php`
 * `smarty.config.inc.php`

+and one located in the `/app/config` folder:

+* `parameters.php`

 ### config.inc.php